-Blue cheese is a fermented cheese renowned for its strong flavor and blue marbled coloring.
-Cheesemakers create blue cheese using Penicillium roqueforti mold cultures.
-These cultures are nontoxic and safe for human consumption.
+Blue cheese is a fermented cheese that uses Penicillium roqueforti mold cultures.
+However, unlike other types of mold, these cultures are nontoxic and safe for human consumption.
+Blue cheese can help promote bone health, dental health, and heart health.

 Blue cheese is a nutrient-dense food containing various vitamins, minerals, and natural compounds that are beneficial to health.
 However, people should consume this cheese in moderation due to its high fat, calorie, and sodium content.